Editorial Style Guide

 Use acronyms and abbreviations after the formal name has been mentioned.
 If a program is named only once in text, do not add its acronym in parentheses.

-• Student Engagement and Enrollment Services (SEES)
+• Student Enrollment, Engagement & Services (SEES)

 • Center for Coastal Physical Oceanography (CCPO)